Lightprotocol/light-protocol/js/stateless.js/README.md

 ### Other side notes

 1. This is unsafe.
-We don't verify ZKPs yet, nor do we validate tree roots.
+On-chain we don't verify the validity of the ZKP yet, nor do we validate tree roots.
-2. this is also what allows us to make up input-utxos for emit-event:transfer
+2. this is also what allows us to make up input-utxos with random leafIndices/blindings and root indices for emit-event:transfer
-3. on-chain runs a sumcheck on the state transition (outputs, inputs).